 Several other structural properties of (switched) DAEs have been studied recently.
-Among those are controllability [7], stability [8] and observability [9].
-However, impulse controllability has thus far only been studied in the non-switched case [10]-[12] and, to the best of the authors knowledge, there are no results yet for the switched case.
+Among those are controllability [6], stability [7] and observability [8].
+However, impulse controllability has thus far only been studied in the non-switched case [9]-[12] and, to the best of the authors knowledge, there are no results yet for the switched case.
 An obvious sufficient condition is to demand each mode of the switched system to be impulse controllable.
 This is however not a necessary condition.
 If the first mode is impulse controllable and any initial condition can be steered to a point at the switching time where it doesn't produce Dirac impulses the system would be impulse controllable as well.
 A more detailed example of such a system will be given in Section III.

-In this paper we give a characterization of globally impulse controllable systems.
+In this paper we give a characterization of impulse controllability on a given interval.
 We will consider two points of view with respect to impulse controllability: a forward and a backward approach.
 In the forward approach we consider the first mode and consider the space where the state can be steered to at the switching times.
-It follows that in order to ensure a globally impulse free solution, all future modes need to be taken into account.
-Therefore it is necessary for finding necessary and sufficient conditions for impulse controllability to consider a compact interval.
+It follows that in order to ensure an impulse free solution, all future modes need to be taken into account.
+Therefore it is necessary for finding a characterization of impulse controllability to consider a time interval with a finite number of switches.
 The second method is concerned with the backward approach.
 In this approach the space from which the last mode can be reached in an impulse free way is considered.
 This space needs to contain all allowed initial conditions in order for the system to be impulse controllable.
 Our results are geometric characterizations, i.e. they do not depend on a specific choice of a coordinate system.
 Furthermore, we do not make an apriori assumption on the index of the individual DAEs.